-The latest Google Chrome 59 has included a new feature headless which provides functionality to run Google Chrome without UI.
+The Google Chrome 59 and newer versions have included a new feature headless which provides functionality to run Google Chrome without UI.
 This allows users to use Google Chrome on the command line as well as scripts.
-This headless Google Chrome version also included the feature to capture a screenshot of any website using command line tool.
+This headless Google Chrome version also included the feature to capture a screenshot of any website using the command line tool.

-Use the following command to capture a screenshot of given web page.
-The output file will be created in the current directory with name screenshot.png.
+Use the following command to capture a screenshot of the given web page.
+The output file will be created in the current directory with the name screenshot.png.

 You can also specifiy the dimension of screenshot using